The History of Roulette

 The wheel contains the numbers 1-36 in alternating red and black pockets and either one of two zero pockets (the 0 and 00).
-The single zero wheel is commonplace outside the Americas where the double zero wheel is favoured, which confers a slightly higher house advantage.
+The single zero wheel is commonplace outside the Americas where the double zero wheel is favored, which confers a slightly higher house advantage.
 In fact, that additional 00 pocket doubles the house edge in the long run.
 At some point zero and double zero were given a green square to clearly distinguish them.
 So, now you’ve got a few probability facts to pull out next time you’re at the table.

 Roulette wheels have undergone changes over time but none as significant, at least from a gambler’s perspective, as the introduction of the low-profile or shallow pocket wheels.

 Laurance Scott, author of Professional Roulette Prediction and a man known as the “God of Roulette”, developed a system to beat the older, deep-pocket models and claimed that the newer wheels were a great countermeasure against predictive gamblers like himself:

 “The golden age of roulette prediction was when the older Huxley Mark III and Tramble deep-pocket wheels were common.
 The casinos have learned that the most effective way to counter roulette prediction is to randomize the bounce of the ball via low-profile technology, commonly known as shallow pockets.
 Predicting when the ball will strike the wheel is really not that difficult.
 But, if the result is randomized by the bounce of the ball, then even 100 percent accuracy of the strike will not do you any good.”